fjarri/reikna/doc/source/introduction.rst

 Now it's time for the main part of the functionality.
 ``reikna`` provides GPGPU algorithms in the form of :py:class:`~reikna.core.Computation`-based cores and :py:class:`~reikna.core.Transformation`-based plug-ins.
 Computations contain the algorithm itself; examples are matrix multiplication, reduction, sorting and so on.
-Transformations are elementwise operations on inputs or outputs of computations, used for scaling, typecast and other auxiliary purposes.
+Transformations are parallel operations on inputs or outputs of computations, used for scaling, typecast and other auxiliary purposes.
 Transformations are compiled into the main computation kernel and are therefore quite cheap in terms of performance.

 As an example, we will consider the matrix multiplication.